egorbronnikov/egorbronnikov.github.io/_pages/about.md

 [comment]: <> ( (read more [here](/affiliations/)) )

-In the 2023-2024 academic year, I am also a <i>pbp</i> visiting (external) lecturer at the Department of Economics at the European University at St. Petersburg and an MA thesis co-supervisor at Shaninka University.
+In the 2023-2024 academic year, I am also a <i>pbp</i> visiting (external) lecturer at the Department of Economics at the European University at St. Petersburg and an MA thesis co-supervisor at the Faculty of Psychology at Shaninka University.

 Previously, I worked at Harvard University, Utrecht University, the University of Vienna, HSE University, and Transparency International Russia.